djey47/tduf/gui-database/src/markdown/README-database-editor.md

 # TDUF(orever) - Database Editor

 ### What's new?

+**(ALPHA)** tagged features are not stable enough and/or much tested, so use them at your own risk!
+I hope to enhance them in the future.

 * (general) User confirmation now asked on leaving application or reloading database when unsaved changes
 * (general) Splash screen while loading database, due to increased time required (additional material file now has to be loaded)
 * (general) Settings: locales list: enhanced item display